LilaRest/tulipe/docs/guide/get-started/minimal-dapp-setup.md

 ## The `App.vue` component
 Like in any Vue app we firstly have to create a `App.vue` component in the `src/` folder of our project.
-Here is a minimalist DApp component that only contains a button to connect a wallet to it.
+Here is a minimalist DApp component that simply displays a "Connect Wallet" button and displays some infos depending on the wallet connection status.
 ```html
 <script setup>
 import { dapp, ConnectWalletButton } from "vuethers";